cetz-package/cetz/src/bezier.typ

   return ()
 }

-/// Find roots of a cubic polynomial with the coefficients a, b, c and d
+/// Find the roots of a cubic polynomial with the coefficients a, b, c and d.
 ///
 /// -> array Array of roots
 #let _cubic-roots(a, b, c, d) = {